Riemann-Roch theorems in monoidal 2-categories: Monoidal bicategories

 \subsection{Circuit diagrams}

+Symmetric monoidal bicategories have an impressive amount of structure and keeping track of all it is burdensome.
+Fortunately, Gurski and Osorno \cite{gurski_osorno} proved a coherence theorem for symmetric monoidal bicategories that massively simplifies bookkeeping challenges.

+\begin{thm} \cite[Theorem 1.23]{gurski_osorno} In the free symmetric monoidal bicategory on a single object, every diagram of 2-cells commutes.
+Equivalently, between every pair of parallel 1-cells there is either a unique invertible 2-cell or no 2-cells at all.
+Moreover, parallel 1-cells are isomorphic if and only if they have the same underlying permutation. \end{thm}

-Keeping track of the bicategorical composition $\odot$ and the monoidal products $\otimes$ of 1-cells is a challenge.
+This alleviates the need to record associativity and unit maps, but leaves us with the challenge of keeping track of the bicategorical compositions $\odot$ and the monoidal products $\otimes$ of 1-cells.
 We will resolve this by writing compositions graphically using the conventions of \cite{cp2}.
 They are closely related to those in \cite{douglas_schommer_pries_snyder, schommer-pries,ps:indexed}.

 We represent 0-cells by black horizontal lines with parallel colored shading.